1. 3DS Blog

 2. Flexibility

-Changes to services can be made very quickly and easily, allowing companies to scale their operations up (or down) on demand, and therefore being able to focus on their own business.
+Changes to services can be made very quickly and easily, allowing companies to scale their operations up (or down) on demand, enabling them to focus on their own business.

 3. Security

 Cloud providers devote considerable resources to protecting infrastructures against security threats such as hackers and viruses and offer various services for data backup and recovery.
-However, it is important to mention that responsibility is not entirely transferred to the cloud provider; a shared responsibility exists and customers have an active role to play in the protection of their data.
+However, it is important to mention that responsibility is not entirely transferred to the cloud provider; a shared responsibility exists, and customers have an active role to play in protecting their data.
 Customers must develop clear security policies and apply them in the context of their use of the cloud through access management, privacy rules and sensitive data classification.

 4. Speed